May 8, 2026, 4:57 pm | Read time: 2 minutes

 Many Google Chrome users may currently notice that several gigabytes of storage are suddenly missing from their device.
 Apparently, Chrome is installing an update in the background that is about 4 gigabytes in size.
 Notably, the download occurs automatically and without active consent.
 This is due to a new AI feature in the browser.

-According to the IT blog “That Privacy Guy” by lawyer and computer scientist Alexander Hanff, the update is loaded when the AI features in Chrome are active.
+According to the IT blog “That Privacy Guy” by lawyer and computer scientist Alexander Hanff, the update is downloaded when the AI features in Chrome are active.
 Since these are enabled by default, it affects many users.

 The process initially seems like a normal update, but it takes significantly longer than usual, about 15 minutes.
 Prior consent is not obtained.